Ishrat Jahan encounter killing: Tehelka report

 In June 2013, Tehelka magazine published an exposé that revealed that the CBI had in its possession an audio recording of a conversation between Gujarat's former Minister of State Praful Khoda Patel, senior IAS officer G. C. Murmu, and other top officials in a meeting called to chalk out a plan to safeguard the interests of the officers whose names could crop up in the investigation.
 The conversation was secretly recorded by a meeting attendee, Girish Laxman Singhal, one of the two accused police officers who had been arrested by the CBI in the case.

 Resignation of Vanzara

 On 1 September 2013, Senior Gujarat Police Officer D G Vanzara said he resigned from IPS, blaming a lack of interest shown by the state government in rescuing him and other police officers jailed in police encounter cases.
 He sent his resignation from Sabarmati Jail, but his resignation was refused.
-He retired in 2014 while still in jail and was released on bail in 2015 after nearly eight years in the jail.
+He retired in 2014 while still in jail and was released on bail in 2015 after nearly eight months in the jail.